VDA5050/VDA5050/VDA5050_EN.md

 | | duringActions[action] | array | Actions to be executed while crossing the zone.
 Empty array, if no actions required. |
 | | exitActions[action] | array | Actions to be triggered when leaving the zone.
 Empty array, if no actions required. |

+>Table 6 - Contour-based zone types and their parameters

 #### 6.4.1.2 Kinematic center-based zones